apache/doris-operator/doc/api.md

 </td>
 <td>
 <p>expose doris components for accessing.
-example: if you want to use <code>stream load</code> to load data into doris, you can select different type of be service to load data.</p>
+example: if you want to use <code>stream load</code> to load data into doris out k8s, you can use be service and config different service type for loading data.</p>
 </td>
 </tr>
 <tr>